 Drinking alcohol can also be fatal.
 Around 18,000 deaths occurred in the UK in 2016 due to alcohol-related illnesses.
 Many of these deaths were directly caused by heart and liver disease.
 Scientists are also blaming alcohol for the development of many forms of fatal cancer.
 This could mean the death toll linked to alcoholism is in fact much greater than the figures currently reported by the Office of National Statistics.

 Alcoholism is also linked to a variety of psychiatric disorders, most notably anxiety and depression.
 Alcohol is present in the bloodstream of around 60% of people who commit suicide.
 If you suffer from alcoholism, you are also much more likely to self-harm.

 How To Defeat Alcoholism

 If you suffer from alcoholism, learning about the above information is seldom enough to help you defeat your alcoholism.
-This is because alcoholism is essentially a disease of the mind, and a bona fide addiction.
+This is because alcoholism is essentially a disease of the mind and a bona fide addiction.
 To break free from your addiction, you will need to undergo a detox programme.
 This alcohol detox programme must be followed by an intensive therapeutic programme.
 This therapeutic programme aims to treat the underlying emotional causes of your addiction.

 Over the past few years, we have helped thousands of heavy drinkers stop drinking and pursue sustained recovery.
-People who drink a lot may fail to recognise the health problems which may be caused from regular heavy drinking.
+People who drink a lot may fail to recognise the health problems which may be caused by regular heavy drinking.